 Stashed away in Glengarriff harbour, it is home to a series of gardens showcasing an incredible richness of plant form and colour.
 Changing with the seasons, it is flush with rhododendrons and azaleas in May and June, climbing plants and herbaceous perennials in midsummer, and awash with autumnal hues, particularly on the magnificent heather bank, in the months of September and October.

 How is it so?
 Over 100 years ago then-owner Annan Bryce joined forces with the Edwardian garden designer Harold Peto.
 Noticing that the Gulf Stream and the island’s sheltered position blessed it with an almost subtropical climate, they began cultivating ornamental plants from all over the world.

-Garnish was bequeathed to the Irish people in 1953, and is today managed by the Office of Public Works.
-It remains a magical island garden, a sanctuary beloved of horticulturalists and casual visitors alike – not to mention the seals that regularly pitch up on its southern shore rocks.
+Garinish was bequeathed to the Irish people in 1953, and today it is managed by the Office of Public Works.
+It remains a magical island garden, a sanctuary loved by horticulturalists and casual visitors alike – not to mention the seals that regularly pitch up on its southern shore rocks.

 The luscious planting is designed to bring pleasure to visitors throughout the year.
 The vivid colours of rhododendrons and azaleas reach their peak in May and June.
 Meanwhile, hundreds of cultivars of climbing plants, herbaceous perennials, and choice shrubs bring colour and interest throughout the midsummer period from June to August.

-Please note that in addition to the ferry trip price, there is a small fee for admission to the gardens which is payable on arrival at Garnish Islands.
+Please note that in addition to the ferry trip price, there is a small fee for admission to the gardens which is payable on arrival at Garinish Island.
 This fee helps to cover the costs of the island’s upkeep.
-See here for details.